dapias/Lennard-Jones-julia/README.md

 #Geometric integrator for simulations in the canonical ensemble
 ## Lennard-Jones system

-We provide the code that supports the numerical simulation reported in the manuscript [A geometric integrator for simulations in the canonical ensemble](http://arxiv.org/abs/1605.01654).
+We provide the code that supports the numerical simulation reported in the manuscript [Geometric integrator for simulations in the canonical ensemble](http://arxiv.org/abs/1605.01654).

 It is organized as follows.